 - too little clearance between the prop and the hull or skeg

-- physical damage to the propeller or lower unit or bottom of vessel
+- physical damage to the boat propeller or lower unit or bottom of vessel

-- Cavitation is not generally a problem on low-speed vessels with low RPMs.
+- Propeller cavitation is not generally a problem on low-speed vessels with low RPMs.

-- Cavitation is often confused with ventilation, which we will address in another post.
+- Propeller cavitation is often confused with ventilation, which we will address in another post.

 Still have a boat propeller cavitation or ventilation question?
 Call 253-272-5065 or email us at firstname.lastname@example.org